amblerhq/withCSV/README.md

 > _It's like lodash for CSV files !_

-`withCSV` is a Node.js library to consume CSV files with clean and readable code, without sacrificing performance.
+`withCSV` is a Node.js library to consume and produce CSV files with clean and readable code, without sacrificing performance.
 It features :

 📜 A fluent API similar to lodash chainable methods, treating your CSV like the array of objects it really is

 🏋️ Based on a [robust parsing library using Node streams](https://www.npmjs.com/package/csv-parser).
 It is stupid fast and memory-efficient by default, for you to go crazy on large files 🪐

+🖋 Equipped with a streaming [CSV stringifying library](https://csv.js.org/stringify/api/) fit for writing large volumes of data to disk

-🖋️ Barely 300 lines of Typescript
+⚙ Barely 300 lines of Typescript

 ⏳ Support for asynchronous callbacks